 Oracle-owned Web-tracking data bank BlueKai exposed billions of records containing personally identifiable information (PII) in an unsecured database.
 Compromised confidential data include emails, home addresses and web browsing activity, enabling malicious hackers to jeopardize personal identities (i.e., identity thefts and phishing scams).

 Enterprises can significantly reduce the risks of a data breach with sophisticated password practices, including multi-factor authentication that provides an additional password encryption layer.
 Administrators may implement separation of duties (SoD) practices for optimal security by preventing a single entity from having full permission to perform a malicious action.
-For example, enterprises may hold on to data encryption keys inaccessible to unauthorized/external users.
+For example, enterprises may render data encryption keys inaccessible to unauthorized/external users.

 For the best practices against human error, enterprises should maintain consistent monitoring of every access, permission, and action within the cloud.
 Automated cloud security monitoring enables enterprises to identify and respond quickly to inconsistencies and mitigate data loss.